pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

-## The possible impact of local-first vector databases
+## The possible impact of local-first vector databases in the future

 - WebGPU is [not fully supported](https://caniuse.com/webgpu) yet.
-When this changes, creating embeddings in the browser will be way faster.
-You can check if your current chrome supports WebGPU by opening `chrome://gpu/`
+When this changes, creating embeddings in the browser have the potential to become faster.
+You can check if your current chrome supports WebGPU by opening `chrome://gpu/`.
+Notice that WebGPU has been reported to sometimes be [even slower](https://github.com/xenova/transformers.js/issues/894#issuecomment-2323897485) compared to WASM.
+- Cross-Modal AI Models: While progress is being made, AI models that can understand and integrate multiple modalities are still in development.
+For example you could query for an **image** together with a **text** prompt to get a more detailed output.
+- Multi-Step queries: In this article we only talked about having a single query as input and an ordered list of outputs.
+But there is big potential in chaining models or queries together where you take the results of one query and input them into a different model with different embeddings or outputs.

 ## Follow Up